When you’re in Agrigento you absolutely can’t miss visiting its Cathedral.

-Going northward aside the Church of San Domenico, take (left of the prospectus) via delle Orfane till you reach a wide square where the magnificent cathedral stands up.
-Founded at the end of the XI century by Bishop Gerlando, this Norman-Gothic style temple was enlarged and remodelled several times as of the XIV and up till the XVII century, only preserving, of the original structure, its magnificent mullioned windows still visible on the right side.
-Its facade is accessed by a wide, easy staircase, flanked by the magnificent, unfinished XV century belltower embellished by two sequences of blind, Gothic-Catalan mullioned windows and a window with a balcony surmounted by a beautiful, richly decorated pointed arch.
+Going north by the side of the Chiesa di San Domenico, you take the Via delle Orfane (to the left of the façade) to arrive at the vast piazza on which the magnificent cathedral stands.
+Founded towards the end of the 11th century by bishop Gerlando, the cathedral, of Norman-Gothic style, was enlarged and altered several times until the 17th century.
+The only remains of the original structure are the magnificent single-light windows still visible on the right.
+Its façade is reached by means of a wide, gentle stairway, flanked by the magnificent, unfinished 15th century bell tower.
+The bell tower is embellished with two tiers of blind Catalan Gothic single-light windows and a window with a balcony surmounted by a beautiful, richly adorned, Gothic arch.

 The interior, in the form of a Latin cross, features three naves divided by Gothic arches resting on octagonal pillars, a magnificent richly painted wooden ceiling, with the double-headed eagle of Charles V in the centre, and plasterwork and frescoes which create a sumptuous overall appearance.